fogus/spiel/pyramidenspiel/initiative/README.markdown

  1. Alison begins the round by placing a small blue.
 Kristin does not have a small, so she must parry with a different blue pyramid.
-	She therefore parrys by placing a medium blue, gaining initiative
+	She therefore parries by placing a medium blue, gaining initiative
- 2. Kristen then lays a large green and Alison parrys in turn with a large blue, gaining initiative
+ 2. Kristen then lays a large green and Alison parries in turn with a large blue, gaining initiative
- 3. Alison then places a medium yellow and Kristin parrys with a medium green, gaining initiative
+ 3. Alison then places a medium yellow and Kristin parries with a medium green, gaining initiative
- 4. Kristin then places a large yellow and Alison parrys with a large red
+ 4. Kristin then places a large yellow and Alison parries with a large red
  5. Kristen, having kept initiative places a large green.
-Alison parrys with her last large pyramid, a red.
+Alison parries with her last large pyramid, a red.
- 6. Kristen places a large black and Alison parrys with a medium black
+ 6. Kristen places a large black and Alison parries with a medium black
- 7. Kristin then places a large yellow and Alison parrys with a medium yellow
+ 7. Kristin then places a large yellow and Alison parries with a medium yellow
  8. Finally, Kristin places a large black and because Alison has no more large pyramids nor smaller black pieces, she has lost.